Sharing integrated health and care from Wales with the world

 - Tackling the workforce crisis in a deprived area by creating a training and development pipeline for local doctors (Professor Paul Edwards, Cwm Taf Morgannwg University Health Board)

 - Transforming rural midwifery services through training and innovative use of technology (Marie Lewis, Powys Teaching Health Board)

 - Preventing language and behaviour difficulties in children through positive interaction with families (Catherine Pape, Powys Teaching Health Board)

 - Using video conferencing to provide pulmonary rehab in a rural area (Claire Hurlin, Hywel Dda University Health Board)

-Two Bevan Exemplars, Claire Hurlin and Clive Thomas, were awarded the 1st and 3rd prizes respectively in the International Foundation of Integrated Care’s Digital Health Awards, announced at the event.
+Two Bevan Exemplars, Claire Hurlin and Clive Thomas (left), were awarded the 1st and 3rd prizes respectively in the International Foundation of Integrated Care’s Digital Health Awards, announced at the event.